chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 - **Logs**: A log sheet of file download activities.
 - **Settings**: A tabular form for you to fill in the values of options and parameters for running the script.

-You can use the Google Sheet file and bound our script to it in the following ways:
+You can use the Google Sheet file and bind our script to it in the following ways:

-- **Use our shared library**: Simply use the copy of our Google Sheet template.
+- **Use our shared library**: Simply use a copy of our Google Sheet template.
 The functions to import and use our library are already present in the pre-built script bound to the Google Sheet template.
 No coding is required, and it’s an easy way to upgrade to a new version.
 - **Inject our code into your project**: Modify the script bounded to your Google Sheet file by copying the source code in /dist/bundle.js to a .gs file and following the example below to call the functions from the IGSF object.
 This method is suitable for standalone deployment.
 - **Deploy a new library**: Create a new Apps Script project, copy the source code in /dist/bundle.js to it, and deploy the project as a library for other scripts.
 This method is suitable for reusable code across projects.